jnozzi/cocoadev.com/markdown/MethodSwizzling.md

  }

 Seems foolproof, and of course is extremely simple compared to the other functions offered here.
-Have I missed something, or shall we remove those and leave this one as the example of the right way to do this? -- General/MikeAsh
+Have I missed something, or shall we remove those and leave this one as the example of the right way to do this? -- MikeAsh

 ----
-Corrected omitted code in General/MikeAsh's code above.
+Corrected omitted code in MikeAsh's code above.
 It does seem to work, at least with a quick test.
 Steve Weller.

 ----
 If the subclass (B) inherits the old method from its superclass (A), won't pulling it down result in the method being called twice, if I call the old method in my new method?